ddewaele/GoogleMapsV2WithActionBarSherlock/part4.md

 #### Animation

-The ability to animate the map using the CameraPositions is a vast improvement over the v1 api. \
+The ability to animate the map using the CameraPositions is a vast improvement over the v1 api.
 Not only is it a lot fancier from a UI perspective, but it also requires far less code than before.

 ##### Android Maps v1

 The v1 API was very limited in turns of animations.
 Not only did the map lack many of the gestures (bearing / tilt) we have today, the only way to have some form of animation was to animate the map to a certain GeoPoint location, giving the user a sense of motion.

 We also didn't have marker objects, so we needed to model our own locationResources acting as markers.

 We needed to convert those objects to GeoPoints, as that is the only object that the MapView could animate to.

 We needed to manage a lot of state (is the animation still in progress, did the user press the stop button, ....)

-this resulted in a lot of code like this :
+This resulted in a lot of code like this :

 {% highlight java %}
 MapView map = (MapView) findViewById(R.id.map);